 Black Box Data

-Many modern vehicles are equipped with event data recorders (EDRs), also known as black boxes.
+Many modern vehicles have event data recorders (EDRs), also called black boxes.
 These devices store key crash-related information such as speed, braking, and steering inputs in the moments before impact.
-If there’s a dispute around fault, black box data can provide objective proof of a driver’s actions or inaction.
+If there’s a dispute around fault, black box data can objectively prove a driver’s actions or inaction.
 You may need specialized equipment and legal action to retrieve this data, especially if the other driver refuses to release it.

 Medical Records